-At West Coast Snore and Sleep Apnea Solutions, we offer a free “at home sleep test” called the ARES for patients of record.
+At West Coast Snore and Sleep Apnea Solutions, we offer an “at home sleep test” called the ARES for patients of record.
 Simply print and fill out the questionnaire below and bring it with you to your upcoming appointment.

 We advise that you fill out the questionnaire honestly as the answers to these questions are key in providing you with the specialized care you require.

 The ARES “at home sleep test” is a wireless, lightweight, and compact device that is worn over the forehead during sleep.
 The ARES is worn for two full, consecutive nights and is responsible for measuring your snoring levels, head position, pulse, and blood oxygen saturation.